+Source: VCI 2001-2016

 Chemical Industry Market Segmentation by Revenues

+in EUR billion
-European Export and Business Hub

-Trading chemicals around the world promotes competition, develops new markets and stimulates production efficiency.
-The EU chemical industry in particular benefits from its historical export strength; registered by a solid recovery after the 2008 economic crisis and a record net trade surplus of around EUR 48 billion in 2013.
-This track record has been continued in 2014 and 2015 with trade surpluses of EUR 43 billion and EUR 45 billion respectively.
+Source: VCI 2014-2018 European Export and Business Hub Trading chemicals around the world promotes competition, develops new markets and stimulates production efficiency.
+The EU chemical industry in particular benefits from its historical export strength; registered by a solid recovery after the 2008 economic crisis and a record net trade surplus of around EUR 32 billion in 2015.
+This track record has been continued in 2016 and 2017 with trade surpluses of EUR 33 billion and EUR 36 billion respectively.
 A number of European countries belong to the world's leading export nations.
 They, like Germany, have maintained their strong position in recent years, whereby Germany accounts for around 70 percent of the EU export market.

-Germany - Strong Export Market

-The historical export strength of the German chemical industry remained unaffected by the different developments experienced in the sector.
-In 2015, Germany was the world's second largest exporter of chemical products - with a value of around EUR 100 billion and global market share of 9.3 percent (being surpassed only by the US).
+Germany - Strong Export Market The historical export strength of the German chemical industry remained unaffected by the different developments experienced in the sector.
+In 2017, Germany was the world's second largest exporter of chemical products - with a value of EUR 107 billion and global market share of 9.6 percent (being surpassed only by the US).
 While export levels have remained constant amongst most exporting countries, China alone records growth, albeit at a level significantly behind sales growth.
 This is a clear indicator that China is still a net chemical importer.

-Top 6 Worldwide Chemical Industry Exports by Country
+Top 6 Worldwide Chemical Industry Exports by Country in EUR billion

+Source: VCI 2015-2018

 German Chemical Industry Exports by Destination

 in percent